memphis-iis/mofacts/docs/DEPLOYING.md

 although in reality this is also a brief guide to deploying any meteor-based application.

-Four main sections follow: Requirements, Deployment, Execution, and "deploy.sh overview".
-We assume that you will work through the requirements section and create your own script for deployment and execution.
+Four main sections follow: Requirements, Deployment, Running, and "deploy.sh overview".
+We assume that you will work through the requirements section and create your own scripts for deploying and running Mofacts.
 The deploy.sh section describes the script in this directory provided for your convenience.

 *_Important:_* This document describes setting up a new server from scratch and documents the setup process for optimallearning.org.
 If you are working on